 The boom in the construction industry, Madam Speaker, is fuelled by the reconstruction works in the aftermath of the recent disasters and the severe regulation that has been imposed upon the overseas citizens owning land in Fiji, to develop the same within a specific time or dread the prospect of paying a higher penalty.

-The primary issue in this regard, Madam Speaker, is political interference versus public administration.
-This leads me to ask the Government in the House the following:
+Over expenditure and the need to widen the scope of public poverty in the conduct of public affairs pertaining to ideas and principles of good governance; the primary issue in this regard, Madam Speaker, is political interference versus public administration.
+This leads me to ask the Government in the House on the following questions:

-- Are the management level civil servants appointed on merit or by the reason of their political opinion and affiliation? - Is their allegiance to serve the nation and its people or their political master? - How much of the time and resources they spend doing their work and how much of it is spent on strategizing and implementing the Qorvis propaganda?
+- 1. Are the management level civil servants appointed on merit or by the reason of their political opinion and affiliation? - 2.
+Is their allegiance to serve the nation and its people or their political master? - 3.
+How much of the time and resources they spend doing their work and how much of it is spent on strategizing and implementing the Qorvis propaganda?

-We all appreciate this is not an easy area and every Government has attempted to do its best to uplift the lives of our families by various policies and programmes since our Independence in 1970.
+Additionally, Madam Speaker, related issues to policymaking, implementation and review; we all appreciate this is not an easy area and every Government has attempted to do its best to uplift the lives of our families by various policies and programmes since our Independence in 1970.
 Yes, for the first time ever, we have a Government which has done nothing to our families apart from talking about them, thriving at their miseries by pie in the sky, promises and delivering little at a high cost.